sparkflows/sparkflows-docs/docs/tutorials/pipelines/afpl-add-wf-as-emr-step.rst

 Adding a workflow as an EMR Step
 =================================

-This tutorial will cover how to use Airflow Pipeline feature to add an existing workflow as an step to an existing EMR cluster.
+This tutorial will guide you through using the Airflow Pipeline feature to add an existing workflow as a step into an existing EMR cluster.

-This tutorial covers steps involved in setting up the pipeline, configuring the **EMR Workflow** node and execution of the pipeline.
+It will cover the following key aspects:

+* Setting up the Airflow pipeline.
+* Configuring the EMR Workflow node.
+* Executing and monitoring the pipeline.

-Pipeline
+Pipeline Set Up
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Create a Pipeline with a single step as below.
-More nodes can be added based on the funcionality.
+#.
+Create a Pipeline with a single step, as shown below.
+More nodes can be added based on the functionality.

    .. figure:: ../../_assets/tutorials/pipeline/afpl-wfaddtoemr-pipeline.png
       :alt: Pipeline Tutorials